Ranvirsv/is_the_dog_happy/README.md

 - `get_annotations.py -f -o` for oxford only annotation model
 - `get_annotations.py -f` for the Mulit-Stage trained model

-Once you run those 2 commands the annotations will automatically by generated in the structured folder.
+Once you run those 2 commands the annotations will automatically by generated in the structured folder.<br>
-Then you will need to make some changes in the Setup cell inside the `/Notebooks/ViT.ipynb` file.
+Then you will need to make some changes in the Setup cell inside the `/Notebooks/ViT.ipynb` file.<br>
-The changes are listed bellow.
+Change the path in the setup file to `sys.path.insert(1, '/path/to/is_the_dog_happy')`<br>
+Now You can run the entier [ViT.ipynb](Notebooks/VIT.ipynb) notebook file.<br>

+For more Information about DataLoader, YOLO models, DFF and GradCAM see below.

 ## Getting Data Loader

-After you got data in the stuctured format using the get_data.py, you use get_data_loaders.py to give you the train, val and test dataloader with number of classes
+After you got data, you use get_data_loaders.py to give you the train, val and test dataloader with number of classes

 1. `import sys` <br>
    `sys.path.insert(1, '/path/to/is_the_dog_happy')`
 2. `from get_data_loaders import *`
 3. Use the functions `get_loaders` to get the dataloader<br>
    `train_loader, vali_loader, test_loader, num_classes = get_loaders("../data")`

-Now You can run the entier `Vit.ipynb` notebook file.

 ## Getting Started With YOLO Detector for Bounding box Experiment